 “He never came.”

 To talk about the ending, though, I need to talk about the book’s first few pages, which prime us to expect hallucinatory episodes (of the unreliable-narrator sort), to anticipate that the entire novella will be a “permissible fantasy” (permissible because it is not actually fantasy, but merely a deeply unhappy housewife going crazy).
 The radio broadcasts which are described by Dorothy are so obviously imagined and abnormal, and unambiguously in Dorothy’s head.
-So when she hears yet another “special” broadcast about an aquatic humanoid creature that has escaped from a laboratory, we anticipate that this unreality will be on the same scale as the broadcast.
-This expectation continues even when Larry the sea monster shows up in her kitchen, on the run from the law, and then quickly becomes her lover once she takes him in and hides him in her spare room.
+So when she hears yet another broadcast, about an aquatic humanoid creature that has escaped from a laboratory, we anticipate that this unreality will be on the same scale as the previous broadcasts (even if the story hints that this broadcast is not like the others).
+This expectation of unreality continues when Larry the sea monster shows up in her kitchen, on the run from the law, and then quickly becomes her lover once she takes him in and hides him in her spare room.

 Except, from that point on, every other aspect of the narrative world confirms Larry’s existence.
 Other people talk about him.
 People lose their lives because of him.